bethard/acl-pub/conf-chair.md

 ## People pub-chairs regularly interface with:
 * Pricilla Rasmussen, Local Arrangements Chair.
 Gives us the ISBN numbers
 * ACL Anthology editor.
-Give us the bibtex urls and support for uploading to the anthology
+Support for uploading to the anthology
 * Handbook and Website/App Chair: their duties typically start just after the camera-ready time, and are primarily concerned with `order` files.
 You'll need to make sure that any changes they request are also reflected in the pdf proceedings.
 * START/SoftConf support (support@softconf.com).
 Email them with any START-related issues.
 They are usually very quick to respond!